Generation Models Know Space: Unleashing Implicit 3D Priors for Scene Understanding: Method

 The final scene-level score is obtained by averaging $S_{\text{voxel}}^{(m)}$ over all valid voxel pairs across the scene.
 A higher score indicates that the model implicitly aligns distinct views of the same 3D structure.

 \myparagraph{Correlation and Architectural Analysis.} To validate whether this consistency serves as a reliable indicator for downstream 3D capability, we define a Normalized Overall Score \textbf{(NOS)}.
-It is calculated by normalizing the performance metrics in Tab.~\ref{tab:video_models} to $[0, 1]$ with Min-Max normalization across all evaluated models, explicitly including the baseline results to establish a relative performance improvement, and then averaging them into a single scalar.
+It is calculated by normalizing the performance metrics in Tab.~\ref{tab:video_models} to $[0, 1]$ with Min-Max normalization across the discriminative and generative models, explicitly including the baseline results to establish a relative performance improvement, and then averaging them into a single scalar.

 As illustrated in Fig.~\ref{fig: domain&consistency}, plotting the Correspondence Score against NOS reveals a distinct positive correlation, confirming that multi-view consistency is a strong predictor of 3D performance.
 Furthermore, the results highlight a significant architectural divergence.
 Models based on UNet architectures (e.g., SVD \cite{blattmann2023stable}, Stable Diffusion \cite{rombach2022high}, Vmem \cite{li2025vmem}) exhibit notably lower consistency scores.
 We attribute this to the local inductive bias of convolutions and the insufficient scale of data, which limits the receptive field and hinders long-range geometric alignment.
 In contrast, DiT based models (e.g., Wan2.1 \cite{wan2025wan}) leverage global attention mechanisms to capture holistic context, achieving remarkably high consistency ($>96\%$) and consequently superior downstream 3D understanding.